About Web Indexing

 Web Indexing Awards

-Web and electronic indexing is a wide and varied area spanning Web, taxonomies and ebooks.
+Digital publications indexing is a wide and varied area spanning ebooks, taxonomies and Web.

-- Web sites, HTML and XML documents including Content Management Systems such as Drupal, Joomla! or Wordpress
+- Web sites, HTML and XML indexing including Content Management Systems such as Drupal, Joomla! or WordPress

 Its first objective

 is to serve the professional interests of indexers who seek to apply their

 skills in traditional human indexing to the nontraditional ebook, electronic and Web medium to include: